-We recognise that structures can look very different, and sometimes a local project forms a part of a larger charity.
-While you may be able to apply, you still have to meet the eligibility criteria and so the parent charity must be eligible (e.g. within the turnover guidelines).
-The project should form a significant strand of the organisation’s work, and so it should be substantial, well run and have a turnover of more than £150,000.
+We recognise that structures can look very different, and sometimes a local or specific project forms a part of a broader organisation.
+While you may be able to apply, the overall organisation will still have to meet the eligibility criteria (e.g. within the turnover guidelines).
+The project should form a significant strand of the organisation’s work.

 During assessment, we will look at financial health and assessing appropriate reserves levels will play a part in this.
 There is an opportunity in the financial section of the application form to add extra detail and so if you think your level of reserves may raise questions then do add context here.
 We may also get in contact during the assessment process to discuss this in more depth.

-If your work fits within AB Charitable Trust’s priorities, then applying for a project rather than core costs will not improve your chances.
-ABCT understands organisations need core/ unrestricted funding and is happy to provide it.
-Please don’t create a project for the sake of this application, but feel free to put forward a project if this would be preferable for your organisation at the current time.
+If your work fits within A B Charitable Trust’s priorities, then applying for a project rather than core costs will not improve your chances.
+We understand organisations need unrestricted funding and the majority of our open programme grants are unrestricted.
+It is our preference to provide unrestricted funding as much as possible so please don’t create a project for the sake of this application, but feel free to put forward a project if this would be preferable for your organisation at the current time.

-The amount requested on your application will not affect the Trustees’ decision on making a grant to your charity.
-The Trustees have given amounts both larger and smaller than those requested by applicants.
-It is for you to decide how much you want to apply for, in light of your work and what you want ABCT to fund.
-Please note that within our open programme, grants are generally between £10,000 and £20,000.
+The amount requested on your application will not affect the Directors’ decision on making a grant to your charity.
+The Directors have given amounts both larger and smaller than those requested by applicants.
+It is for you to decide how much you want to apply for, in light of your work and what you want us to fund.

 We ask you to choose one priority to apply under, which feels the most appropriate.
 This will not affect your chances of success.

 If your application is declined, then you can send in a new application for consideration 12 months following your application date.